sebastian-sl/Basics/06 GIT/readme.md

 <b> git remote add origin <url> </b>  creates a connection to given url (github)
 <b> git pull </b>                will fetch and merge any changes from the connected url to the local repository
 <b> git push </b>                uploads the local repository to the connected repository
-<b> git pull request <url> </b>       after pushing, you create a request to an external repository owner to accept changes
+<b> git pull request <url> </b>       after pushing, you create a request to an ext. repository owner to accept changes

 </pre>